julie-ng/node-auth-mock/README.md

-# Node AuthService Mock
+# Node.js Mock - Authentication Service

-This a simple AuthService mock that can be used for experiments.
+This a simple Authentication Service mock that can be used for experiments.

 ## User Store

 This app does not have any store.
-It abuses environment variables to store users, for example the user 'bensl' with password 'secret' would be set like this:
+It abuses environment variables to store users, for example the user 'demo' with password 'secret' would be set like this:

-`USER_BENSL=secret`
+`USER_DEMO=secret`

 To set multiple users, just set multiple variables.
 Usernames are case-insensitive.

 This avoids hard-coding credentials into the code.
 But it's just a mock. **DO NOT USE FOR REAL**.